solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

 simulate [fork selection](../implemented-proposals/tower-bft.md) for the consecutive votes and verify that the receipt is confirmed at the desired lockout threshold.

+The light client would have to download the vote set up to the super-majority of stake, which is currently around ~150 votes.
+Each vote being 300-500 bytes could give a size of 60k bytes for the votes, the client would have to verify all the vote signatures and that they are part of the current staked set.
+The merkle tree path to the transaction and status code would have to be downloaded.
+The number of entries per block is roughly 250, and the number of transactions per block is roughly 2500. log2(2500) = 12 hashes or 384 bytes.

+With the Block-Merkle, 250 hashes for all the entries would have to be downloaded, and then all the hash inputs to that entry or around 10 hashes.
+Around a total of 260 hashes or roughly 8k.

+The inputs to the Bank-Hash are around 104 bytes each.
+To generate a chain back to the parent, N banks times 104 bytes will have to be downloaded and hashed.
+N could be as low as 32 which is about 3.3k total.

+To compute the current validator set and stakes, an account inclusion proof for the special sysvar account which will write the validator set and stakes to is used.
+This would have the merkle path to the account state itself and the inputs to the bank hash as well as another set of votes to prove the Bank-Hash.

+Attack vectors:
+Generating a made-up validator set and set of states: valid signatures for the votes from the validator set will be hard to generate assuming the client has the correct validator set.

+Presenting a transaction on a non-rooted fork to the user as confirmed by the network:
+Votes will not show that the validators are locked out on that fork.

 ### Synthetic State